5.14 Contracts, Procurements, and Supplier Diversity

 The following contracts are not subject to the approval process under Subpart C:

-2. Purchase orders made under a master contract of the Minnesota Department of Administration or MnIT.
+2. Purchase orders made under an umbrella contract of the Minnesota Department of Administration or MnIT.

 3. Federal grants and grants from Minnesota state agencies.

-4. On-going Utility Contracts for colleges and universities where the area provider is the only feasible source of services such as electricity, gas, and other energy sources (steam, propane, or fuel oil).
+4. On-going utility contracts for colleges and universities where the area provider is the only feasible source of services such as electricity, gas, and other energy sources (e.g., steam, propane, or fuel oil).

 Subpart F. Reports

-Semiannual reports on all contracts with values greater than $1,000,000, except those listed in Subpart E, must be provided to the board’s finance committee and available on the system's website.
+Annual reports on all contracts with TCV of $3,000,000 or greater must be provided to the board’s finance and facilities committee and be available on the Minnesota State website.

 Related Documents: